You've mastered your field.

 This Is a Good Fit If…

-- You're a technical or scientific professional stepping into greater visibility
+• You're a researcher, physician, or expert leader stepping into greater visibility

 This work isn't about fixing you.
 It's about aligning how you communicate with who you actually are.